Underrated Image Comics – It’s Here To Reclaim

 Top Cow

-• Spirit of the Tao is a series from the 90s that was in the shadow of Witchblade.
+• Spirit of the Tao is an underrated Image Comics series from the 90s that was in the shadow of Witchblade.
 Managing to publish 15 issues, this series revolves around teenage incarnations of a dragon that brings balance back to Earth.
 Unfortunately that means targeting humanity for all the damage they have done.
 This coming-of-age tale is about duality, how opposing forces must coexist to realize their full potential.

-• Soul Saga is an epic story of brothers torn apart by fate and the lengths people go to for their loyalties.
+• Soul Saga is an underrated Image Comics epic of brothers torn apart by fate and the lengths people go to for their loyalties.
 Because a prophecy can be just another way to keep up appearances.

 • Weapon Zero by Walt Simonson is an epic space opera with scale in character designs and motivations.